Skip to content

 At this stage of our game, we’ve got a considerable amount of suspects and clues arranged in a grid in our journal.
 Each suspect may border four clues; each clue may border four suspects.
 We refer to these borders as questions.
 At its simplest, each question is, “How are these things related, and how does that help solve the mystery?”

 Enter the sleuth.
 If the killer represents the specter of murder, the sleuth represents the pursuit of the truth.
 As such, the sleuth doesn’t rest on suspects like the killer does.
-Instead, the sleuth lives in those gaps in the narrative; that is to say that the sleuth lives in the questions, and works to turn those questions into answers.
+Instead, the sleuth lives in those gaps in the narrative; that is to say that the sleuth lives in the questions, and works to answer those questions to untangle the mystery.
 During the Investigation, the sleuth will move before each chapter.

 Sleuth Movement Reference